-Suction Check Valve Removal
+Suction Check Valve Removal and Disassembly

-Before attempting to service the pump, remove the casing drain plug (57) and drain the pump.
+Before attempting to service the pump, remove the pump casing drain plug (57) and drain the pump.
 Clean and reinstall the drain plug.

 To service the suction check valve assembly (84), loosen the cover clamp screws (9) and remove the cover clamps (7) securing the cover plate assembly (6) to the suction elbow (70).
-Remove the clean out cover (6) and gasket (5) and replace as required.
+Remove the cover plate gasket (5) and replace as required.

-Reach through the access opening and remove the capscrews (85), lockwashers (90) and pivot cap (88) which secure the check valve assembly (91) to the valve body (89).
-Remove the check valve assembly through the access opening.
+Reach through the access opening and remove the hardware (85 and 90) and pivot caps (88) securing the check valve (91) to the check valve body (89).
+Remove the check valve through the access opening.

-Inspect the check valve assembly (91) for wear or damage.
+Inspect the check valve for wear or damage.
 If replacement is required, remove the flat washers (87) from the pivot arm.
 Tie and tag the washers for future reference.

-If the check valve body (89) needs replaced, remove the victaulic coupling (4) and separate the valve body from the suction elbow (70).
-Inspect the rubber "Victaulic" gasket for wear or damage and replace as required.
+If the check valve body (89) needs replaced, remove the hardware securing the suction piping.

+Remove the "Victaulic" coupling (4) and separate the valve body from the suction elbow.
+Inspect the rubber "Victaulic" gasket for damage and replace as required.